metabase/metabase/docs/dashboards/introduction.md

 ## Changing a card's visualization settings

-You can change a card's visualization settings (to add a goal line, for example,).
+You can change a card's visualization settings (to add a goal line, for example).
 Changing a card's visualization settings will only affect how the question appears on that dashboard card; these changes won't affect the original question's visualization settings.

 Click on the **pencil** icon to enter dashboard edit mode, hover over the question you want to edit, and click on the **palette** icon to edit a card's visualization's settings.